Spin-current probe for phase transition in an insulator: Acknowledgements

 \section{Acknowledgements}

-This work was supported by ERATO-SQR, PRESTO ``Phase Interfaces for Highly Efficient Energy Utilization'', Grant-in-Aid for Challenging Exploratory Research (26600067), Grant-in-Aid for Scientific Research (A) (15H02012), Grant-in-Aid for Scientific Research on Innovative Areas ``Nano Spin Conversion Science'' (26103005) from MEXT, Japan, and NEC Corporation.
+This work was supported by JST-ERATO 'Spin Quantum Rectification', JST-PRESTO 'Phase Interfaces for Highly Efficient Energy Utilization', Grant-in-Aid for Scientific Research on Innovative Area, 'Nano Spin Conversion Science' (26103005 and 26103006), Grant-in-Aid for Scientific Research (S) (25220910), Grant-in-Aid for Scientific Research (A) (25247056 and 15H02012), Grant-in-Aid for Challenging Exploratory Research (26600067), Grant-in-Aid for Research Activity Start-up (25889003), and World Premier International Research Center Initiative (WPI), all from MEXT, Japan, the ImPACT program of the Council for Science, Technology and Innovation, Cabinet Office, Japan, and NEC corporation.
+The research by S.O. is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.